Chart Color Schemes

 Herberton features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households constitute 63.8% of all households, including 17.5% couples with children, 32.1% couples without children, and 12.5% single parent families.
-Non-family households comprise the remaining 36.2%, with lone person households at 32.2% and group households making up 3.9%.
-The median household size is 2.2 people, smaller than the Rest of Qld average of 2.4.
+Family households comprise 63.8% of all households, including 17.5% couples with children, 32.1% couples without children, and 12.5% single parent families.
+Non-family households constitute the remaining 36.2%, with lone person households at 32.2% and group households making up 3.9%.
+The median household size is 2.2 people, which is smaller than the Rest of Qld average of 2.4.

 Frequently Asked Questions - Households